SteveJustin1963/tec-Sonic/README.md

 # tec-Sonic

-TEC-1 driven sonic device to do some of the following..
+TEC-1 used to test, measure and set-up sonic devices to do some of the following..later the tec1 can be disconnected.

-1. hscrewdriver,. for. rotation
+1. sonic screwdriver, for rotation
-2. transducer,. for. sending. and. receiving. signals
+2. sonic transducer, for sending and receiving signals
-3. welder,. to. sonic. join. plastics. metals. etc
+3. sonic welder, to sonic join plastics metals etc
-4. drill,. to. remove. small. amounts. material. ahead. of. the. tip
+4. sonic drill, to remove small amounts material ahead of the tip
-5. deterrent,.
+5. sonic deterrent,
-6. atomic. levitation
+6. sonic atomic levitation
-7. harmonic. scattering
+7. sonic harmonic scattering
-8. sono-. luminescence,. induce. the. release. of. light
+8. sonic sonoluminescence, induce the release of light
-9. sonic. cleaning,.
+9. sonic cleaning,
-10. sonic. dispersion,. mixing. things
+10. sonic dispersion, mixing things